changeworld/azure-docs.pl-pl/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example---using-windows-authentication-accessing-on-premises-odata-source"></a>Przykład — Windows przy użyciu uwierzytelniania uzyskiwania dostępu do lokalnego źródła OData
+#### <a name="example---using-windows-authentication-accessing-on-premises-odata-source"></a>Przykład — używanie uwierzytelniania systemu Windows do lokalnego źródła danych OData

 ```json
 {